kmansi3008/kmansi3008/README.md

 ## Turning Data into Decisions 🎯

-Hey there! 👋 I'm a Data Analyst with 1+ years of experience driven by curiosity and on a mission to leverage data to understand the "why" behind the "what".
-Whether it's wrangling data or visualizing trends in dashboards, I love turning raw numbers into powerful and meaningful stories. 📖
+Hey there!
+I'm a Data Analyst with 1.5+ years of experience driven by curiosity and on a mission to leverage data to understand the "why" behind the "what".
+Whether it's wrangling data or visualizing trends in dashboards, I love turning raw numbers into powerful and meaningful stories.
-Data talks—I just help it speak louder. 📊🔊

 ## 🧰 Tech Toolkit
 <div align="center">